zama-ai/fhevm/README.md

 make init-ethermint-node
 ```

-This will initialize and generate the fhe keys.
+This will initialize and generate the fhe keys or copy then based on `KEY_GEN` value in .env.

-IMPORTANT: ensure to have 15 GB of empty ram to generate the keys.
+IMPORTANT: if KEY_GEN is `false`, ensure to have 15 GB of empty ram to generate the keys.

 # Run fhEVM + KMS components